Please click on a name for more detailed information.

 Mr. Jones is an owner and Senior Analyst.
 He contributes primarily to projects related to HIV/AIDS including training and technical assistance, project coordination, and quantitative and qualitative research.

 Dr. Kako is an owner, Director, and Senior Associate.
 His current work focuses on approaches to rebalancing long-term care, so that individuals with disabilities can spend their lives in their communities, among family and friends, rather than in institutions.
 Dr. Kako serves a Project Director for Mission Analytics Group's work with the Balancing Incentive Program (BIP); with Preadmission Screening and Resident Review (PASRR); and with Home and Community Based (HCBS) Technical Assistance States.

 Ms. Coombs is an Associate.
 She contributes to project management, quantitative and qualitative research, training and technical assistance, and communication activities.
 She is the Project Manager for numerous complex projects with the Health Services and Resources Administration HIV/AIDS Bureau and the Centers for Medicare and Medicaid Services.

 Ms. Manansala is a Research Analyst.
-She contributes to project coordination, logistics, and technical assistance work related to developmental disabilities, long-term care, HIV/AIDS, health access and health equity.
+She contributes to project coordination, logistics, and technical assistance work related to developmental disabilities, long-term care, HIV/AIDS, child care, and paid family leave.

 Mr. Bayeh is an owner and Analyst.
 He provides statistical data analysis and technical assistance for various projects including developmental disabilities, family services, and youth violence prevention.

 Dr. Wilwerding is an owner, Director, and Senior Associate.
 He serves as the Project Director for Mission Analytics Group's work with individuals with developmental disabilities and child welfare.

 Mr. Addison is an owner, Director, and the Chief of Statistical Programming.
 In this role, he directs and executes complex programming tasks for numerous projects.
 He has extensive experience using complex administrative datasets, including child welfare services data, developmental disabilities data, HIV/AIDS data, and Medicare and Medicaid claims data.

 Mr. Verhulst is a Senior Analyst and provides statistical analysis and technical assistance on various projects for Medicaid and California Child Welfare Services.